cvasilak/AccessJ/README.md

 AccessJ is an iPhone front-end to [Java Management Extensions (JMX)][0].
 For it's remote back-end Java/JMX engine it uses the excellent [Jolokia][2] library.

 Upon starting the application for the first time, a demo server (a JBoss AS 6 server) is provided so that you can experience the application.
-Note that server is in read-only mode.
+Note that that server is in read-only mode for obvious reasons.

 Features
 --------